jmsjtech/portfolio/README.md

 C# Projects:
-- NeonBot: A C# conversion of oasis-bot, converting some of the commands and adding new commands.
+- NeonBot: A C# conversion of oasis-bot (see below), converting some of the commands and adding new commands.
 Functional but incomplete.
 - StardewMods: A collection of the mods I've made for Stardew Valley.
 - TearsInRain: A roguelike intended to put a couple very uncommon twists on the genre (multiplayer and casual farming elements).
 Multiplayer has been implemented from the start and works using the Discord GameSDK.